 2. Turn off certain devices directly from Device Manager

 If the above method doesn’t help and the Windows.old folder can’t be deleted is still there, there may be some bugs on the installed drivers.
-Hence, you should first locate such faulty drivers then uninstall them using below procedure-
+Hence, you should first locate such faulty drivers then uninstall them using the below procedure-

-- Press Window key & X altogether to launch Power menu.
+- Press Window key & X altogether to launch the Power menu.
 Select Device Manager from the list.